Sorbian languages: History

 Outside Lusatia, the Sorbian language has been superseded by German.
 From the 13th century on, the language suffered official discrimination.
 Bible translations into Sorbian provided the foundations for its writing system.

+Today, around 60,000 Sorbs live in Germany, about 40,000 in Saxony and 20,000 in Brandenburg.
+Since national affiliation is not officially recorded in Germany, and identification with the Sorbian nationality is voluntary, the exact number is only an estimate.
+The number of active Sorbian speakers is likely lower.
+Unlike Upper Sorbian, Lower Sorbian is considered critically endangered.
+According to projections, around 7,000 people actively speak Lower Sorbian, which could become extinct within 20 to 30 years, while around 13,000 speak Upper Sorbian.
+According to language experts, Upper Sorbian is expected to survive into the 21st century.

+Currently, Sorbian is taught at 25 primary schools and several secondary schools.
+At the Lower Sorbian Gymnasium in Cottbus and the Upper Sorbian Gymnasium in Bautzen, it is compulsory.
+In many primary and Sorbian schools, lessons are held in the Sorbian language.
+The daily newspaper Serbske Nowiny is published in Upper Sorbian, and the weekly Nowy Casnik in Lower Sorbian.
+In addition, the religious weekly journals Katolski Posoł and Pomhaj Bóh are published.
+The cultural magazine Rozhlad appears monthly, along with one children's magazine each in Upper and Lower Sorbian (Płomjo and Płomje, respectively), as well as the educational magazine Serbska šula.

+Mitteldeutscher Rundfunk (MDR) and Rundfunk Berlin-Brandenburg (RBB) also broadcast monthly half-hour TV magazines in Sorbian, as well as several hours of daily radio programming—the Sorbian radio.
+Wikipedia editions exist in both written forms of the Sorbian language.

 Geographic distribution

 In Germany, Upper and Lower Sorbian are officially recognized and protected as minority languages.
-In the home areas of the Sorbs, both languages are recognized as second official languages next to German.
+In the officially defined Sorbian settlement area, both languages are recognized as second official languages next to German.

 The city of Bautzen in Upper Lusatia is the centre of Upper Sorbian culture.
 Bilingual signs can be seen around the city, including the name of the city, "Bautzen/Budyšin".

 To the north, the city of Cottbus/Chóśebuz is considered the cultural centre of Lower Sorbian; there, too, bilingual signs are found.

 Sorbian was also spoken in the small Sorbian ("Wendish") settlement of Serbin in Lee County, Texas, however no speakers remain there.
 Until 1949, newspapers were published in Sorbian.
 The local dialect was heavily influenced by surrounding speakers of German and English.

 The German terms "Wends" (Wenden) and "Wendish" (wendisch/Wendisch) once denoted "Slav(ic)" generally; they are today mostly replaced by "Sorbs" (Sorben) and "Sorbian" (sorbisch/Sorbisch) with reference to Sorbian communities in Germany.